-Our school embeds student wellbeing and positive behaviour approaches and strategies in practices across the care continuum to promote positive behaviour and respond to behaviours of concern, including bullying and cyber-bullying behaviour.
+Our school embeds student wellbeing and positive behaviour approaches and strategies in practices across the care continuum to promote positive behaviour and respond to behaviours of concern, including bullying and cyber -bullying behaviour.

-These approaches and strategies are built on a foundation of evidence-based effective classroom practices that set the tone for engagement with learning and respectful relationships.
+These approaches and strategies are built on a foundation of evidence -based effective classroom practices that set the tone for engagement with learning and respectful relationships.
 These practices include:

-- stating and explicitly teaching classroom expectations - establishing predictable routines and procedures that are communicated clearly to students - encouraging expected behaviour with positive feedback and reinforcement - discouraging inappropriate behaviour - providing active supervision of students

-- maximising opportunities for active engagement with learning - providing carefully sequenced engaging lessons that provide options for student choice - differentiating learning content and tasks to meet the needs of all learners - provide a safe and positive environment for student to have a sense of belonging and engage in curriculum - Whole school social emotional wellbeing program taught explicitly K-6.
+- stating and explicitly teaching classroom expectations - establishing predictable routines and procedures that are communicated clearly to students - encouraging expected behaviour with positive feedback and reinforcement - explicit teaching of PBL lessons - discouraging inappropriate behaviour - providing active supervision of students - maximising opportunities for active engagement with learning - providing carefully sequenced engaging lessons that provide options for student choice - differentiating learning content and tasks to meet the needs of all learners.